star-micronics/react-native-star-io10/README.md

 ```

 ### iOS
-#### Privacy manifest file
-In accordance with Apple's guidelines, `react-native-star-io10` V1.6.0 or later includes a privacy manifest file.
-Please see [here](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) for the Manifest file.
-However, `react-native-star-io10` does not use the Required Reason API from the first release.
-(As of January 29, 2024)

-#### Some settings and approvals are required depending on the printer interface
+Some settings and approvals are required depending on the printer interface.
 Please check the table below and take action.

 | Interface of the printer  | Necessary actions                                                                       |